tinypondfish/LOL-analysis-/README.md

 **Null Hypothesis**: The proportion of missing values in pick1 is the same for team level rows and player level rows.

-**Alternative Hypothesis**: The proportion of missing values in pick1 is not the same for team level rows and player level rows.
+**Alternative Hypothesis**: The proportion of missing values in pick1 is NOT the same for team level rows and player level rows.

 After performing the permutation test and computing the observed statistic (by computing the absolute difference in missingness rates of pick1 between rows where `position` == `team` and rows where `position` != `team`), I found that the p-value was 0 and the observed statistic was 0.9637656672401083.
 The plot below displays the empirical distribution of the TVDs.